survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ![madge](images/madge.png)

 [madge](https://www.npmjs.com/package/madge) is another independent tool that can output a graph based on module input.
-This is useful if you want to understand the dependencies of your project in a greater detail.
+The graph output is useful if you want to understand the dependencies of your project in greater detail.

 ## Conclusion

 When you are optimizing the size of your bundle output, these tools are invaluable.
 The official tool has the most functionality, but even a simple visualization can reveal problem spots.
-You can use the same technique with older projects to understand their composition.
+You can use the same technique with old projects to understand their composition.